Semantics Disentanglement and Composition for Universal Image Coding with Efficiently LLM Reasoning and Generative Diffusion: Methodology

 In the second stage of training, we attempt to endow the codec with the capabilities for disentanglement and generation.
 Specifically, we apply random masks to the latent code \( \boldsymbol{\hat{y}} \) during training, ensuring that only partial information along with coarse global side information is transmitted to the decoder, allowing the model to generate based on this partial information.
 To maintain training stability in this phase, the parameters of the encoder and the hyper-prior path within the codec remain frozen, and only the decoder is updated.
 The diffusion component still undergoes updates solely in the control module.
-The difference in the loss function from the first stage lies in the replacement of \( R(\boldsymbol{\hat{y}}) \) with rate loss for partial region parts \( R(\tilde{\boldsymbol{y}}) \).
+The difference in the loss function from the first stage lies in the replacement of \( R(\boldsymbol{\hat{y}}) \) with rate loss for partial region parts \( R(\tilde{\boldsymbol{y}}) \). \reviseRtwo{It is important to note that the random masking in Stage~II serves as a \textbf{task-agnostic training augmentation}: by exposing the decoder to arbitrary partial inputs, it learns a general-purpose compositional generation capability that is not tied to any specific spatial pattern.
+At inference time, the actual mask is determined by the LLM-Grounding module, which provides \textbf{task-aware semantic selection} of the regions that matter for the target downstream task.
+Section~\ref{sec:random_mask_discuss} provides a detailed discussion and ablation study comparing these two masking strategies.}